Notes: RVF 16/20, Bettane & Desseauve 16/20

 based on 23 reviews

-Review by Mr. BERNARD REY D. Published on March 4, 2014
+Review and opinion by Mr. BERNARD REY D. Published on March 4, 2014

-This wine is worth waiting a few years for.
-I drank it too young (2014), and it was still closed.
+This wine is worth letting age for a few years.
+I drank it too young (2014); it was still closed.

 See all reviews from this customer